khimo/khimo.github.io/slides/madrid_2024-10_comm/training.md

 -----

 <!-- .slide: data-background-image="./res/living2.png" data-background-opacity="0.2" data-background-color="#010000" class="has-light-background" -->
-### 3 |Home Structure, Areas, and Zones
+### 3 | Home Structure, Areas, and Zones

-- Go to "Admin -> Zones".
+- Go to "Admin -> Zones"

+- Press "Add Area"

+- Set the area name to your city name

-- Press "Add Area" and then the "+" to add the zone.
+- Press the the "+" to add the zone

-- Use your team name for the area, and choose a name and picture.
+- Use your team name for the zone and choose a picture for it

-Each team will have its own area and zone with the name of their team, they can choose a photo that represents them for the room.

 ---